LTUC/amman-dotnet-401d2/Curriculum/Class01/README.md

   features (although C# is technically independent of the CLR).
   * The CLR is the runtime for executing managed code.
 C# is one of several managed languages that get compiled into managed code.
-  Managed code is packaged into an assembly, in the form of either an executable file (an .exe) or a library (a .dll), along with type information, or metadata.
+  Managed code is packaged into an assembly, in the form of either an executable file (an .exe) or a library (a .dll), along with type information, or meta-data.
   * Managed code is represented in intermediate language or IL.
 When the CLR loads an assembly, it converts the IL into the native code of the machine, such as x86.
 This conversion is done by the CLR’s JIT (just-in-time) compiler.
 An assembly retains almost all of the original source language constructs, which makes it easy to inspect and even generate code dynamically.